Dragondemolish2/Dragondemolish2/README.md

 I have not been coding for very long and im still very new to how all this works but luckily google has a lot of great answers so thank you to all who have helped me.

-I am currently working with typescript,React,Ionic, and sqlite.
+I am currently working with typescript,React,Ionic, and React Native.